imjasonh/globetrotter/README.md

 - **Build** - if 3 or more spaces adjacent to an unoccupied pentagonal HQ space are occupied by the same player's Fortifications or Rovers, you can place a Building in that space.
   - At least one of the adjacent spaces must be a friendly Rover, to oversee construction.
-  - Each player can only have one of each type of Building, even in multi-planetary games.
+  - You can only have one of each type of building on each planet.

 - **Decommission** - remove a friendly Building or Fortification from the board.
   - Any Fortifications surrounding a Building are not removed.